Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Observations data reduction

 \subsection{Photometry}

-The photometry used for fitting the SED was obtained from the literature and existing photometrical catalogues and archives.
+The photometry used for fitting the spectral energy distribution (SED) was obtained from the literature and existing photometrical catalogues and archives.
 When multiple measurements were found for the same wavelength, the brightest measurement was used.
-The fluxes and references to the data are found in the appendix table \ref{tbl:photometry}.
+The fluxes and references to the data are found in table \ref{tbl:photometry} of the appendix.